 Select a topic highlighted in one of the books and create a dramatic play center for students to imagine, create, and explore new concepts.
-The center should provide students with the access to the related book, props, costumes (if appropriate), and materials for writing.
+The center should provide students with access to the related book, props, costumes (if appropriate), and materials to write.
 Note: Be sure to label the items in the center to support access to environmental print.
-Some ideas for centers inspired by the books are outlined below.
+Some ideas for centers from the books are outlined below.
 (Speaking and Listening: Comprehension and Collaboration: SL.K.1, SL.1.1)

 - Supermarket (Mother Bruce) Students can use grocery bags, a register, and food items to pretend they are shopping.
 Also, leave students with receipt paper to encourage writing about the names and prices of grocery items. - Hotel (Hotel Bruce) Provide materials such as bellhop hats, luggage to move, and a check-in desk/lobby.
-Students can also use blank index cards to create hotel keys with numbers and directions. - Collaborate to Make a Book (Be Quiet!)
+Students can also use blank index cards to create hotel keys with numbers and directions. - Collaborate to Make a Book (BE QUIET!)
 Give students access to items such as blank booklets, magazine cutouts, props such as vegetables, and pictures of different characters to both write and act out a new story. - Packing and Moving (Bruce's Big Move) Include items that are commonly associated with moving such as boxes to pack, clothes, plastic appliances, and mini moving trucks.
-Ask students to write labels on boxes or to create a list of items to pack on blank paper. - Classroom Teacher and Students (We Don't Eat Our Classmates) Include items that are commonly found in a classroom such as whiteboards, paper, markers, pencils, carpet mats, and school supplies.
+Ask students to write labels on boxes or to create a list of items to pack on blank paper. - Classroom Teacher and Students (We Don't Eat Our Classmates) Include items that are commonly associated with lessons in a classroom such as whiteboards, paper, markers, pencils, carpet mats, and school supplies.
 Encourage students to take turns playing the role of the teacher and students. - Storm Center (Bruce's Big Storm) In a large sensory bin, provide items that are associated with a heavy storm, such as gray cotton balls to represent storm clouds, blue rice to represent the sky, funnels and sifters to make rain, items that can be moved by wind (e.g., chimes, student-made pinwheels), items that cannot be moved by wind (e.g., heavy rocks), and storm bottles (blue water and blue glitter).
-Also, play a storm sounds audio to immerse students in the experience while they talk about the weather.
+Also, play a storm sounds to audio to immerse students in the experience while they talk about the weather. - Musician (We Will Rock Our Classmates) Encourage students to collaboratively create songs with instruments and vocals.
+Consider including items such as microphones, drums, bells, chimes, finger cymbals, tambourines, cowbells, etc. For more advanced learners, also add pencils, markers, and paper to encourage song composition.